 Some file systems are mounted on the compute nodes as read-write file systems, while their underlying permissions are read-only.
 As an example, for an auto-mounted file system, the base mount-point may have read-only permissions; however, it could be mounted as read-write.
 It would be mounted as read-write, so that the auto-mounted sub-mount-points could be mounted as read-write.
 The read-only permissions prevent tampering with the base mount-point.
 In a case such as this, the Filesystem test would see that the base mount-point had been mounted as a read-write file system.
 The Filesystem test would try to write to this file system, but the write would fail due to the read-only permissions.
 Because the write fails, then the Filesystem test would fail, and NHC would incorrectly decide that the compute node is unhealthy because it could not write to this file system.
-For this reason, file systems that are mounted on compute nodes as read-write file system test.
+For this reason, file systems that are mounted on compute nodes as read-write file systems, but are in reality read-only file systems, should be excluded from the implicit Filesystem test.